-While there may be endless reasons why your Edmonton home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are fairly common.
-Knowing what they are may create some personal understanding what a technician means when they discuss the choices for fixing the problem.
-Here are the top five problems that may result in a system’s failure.
+While there may be endless reasons why your Edmonton home’s central air conditioner may need to be looked at by a certified contractor, there are a couple of reasons that are fairly common.
+Identifying them may help you to understand what a technician means when they discuss the choices for correcting the problem.
+Here are the top five problems that may cause your air conditioning system to break down.
 Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

 - Bad AC wiring

-Bad, haphazard or uncertified A/C wiring is risky and a potential fire hazard.
+Bad, haphazard or uncertified A/C wiring is dangerous and a probable fire hazard.
 Bad wiring often prevents the system from getting power or can short the circuit breaker.

 - Your Air Conditioner is Leaking refrigerant

 Refrigerant (also known as Freon) is the chemical that cools the air in your air conditioning system.
-Low refrigerant could imply a leak or problem with the refrigerant system.
+Reduced levels of refrigerant could imply a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, 90% of the time that suggests there is a leak.
 All refrigerant leaks should be found and repaired.
-To learn about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.
+For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

 - Outside AC fan is not functioning